Spanish royal collection: Charles III

 Reigning over Spain from 1759 to 1788, Charles III was considerably more capable and dynamic than his predecessors for a century before.
 He had also trained in painting and etching when young (it was a French custom for princes to learn a manual trade) and continued to etch in later life.
-He twice pursuaded Anton Raphael Mengs (d.
+He twice persuaded Anton Raphael Mengs (d.
 1779), the leading painter of Neoclassicism, the avant-garde movement of the day to leave Rome to visit Spain, which successful artists were traditionally reluctant to do.
 As well as a large ceiling in the Royal Palace of Madrid, several portraits of the royal family remain in the collection.

 Mengs was a bitter rival of Giovanni Battista Tiepolo, from a generation earlier.
-He spent his last years in Madrid, from 1761 to 1770, painting three ceilings in the Royal Palace, and a set of paintings for a church, which were quickly replaced by works by Mengs after court intrigues, apparently reflecting the king's taste.
+He spent his last years in Madrid, from 1761 to 1770, painting three ceilings in the Royal Palace, and a set of paintings for a church, which were quickly replaced by works by Mengs after court intrigues, apparently reflecting the King's taste.
 One, The Immaculate Conception reached the Prado in 1827.

 Francisco Bayeu y Subías was an assistant to and protege of Mengs from 1763, who was given a job designing for the Royal Tapestry Factory the same year, becoming director in 1777.
 Francisco Goya had been a pupil of Mengs in the 1760s, but they had not got on.
 After a trip to Italy he got on much better with Bayeu, and in 1773 married his sister Josefa.
 When he became director Bayeu employed Goya to design tapestries, with about 50 of his painted cartoons remaining in the collection, as well as most of the tapestries made from them.

-In the 1780s Goya began to paint portraits of the court, including the king.
+In the 1780s Goya began to paint portraits of the court, including the King.
 He began with a portrait of José Moñino, 1st Count of Floridablanca, Charles's chief minister, in 1783 (Prado), and then painted many of the family of Charles's brother Infante Luis of Spain.
 In 1786 he was made a salaried court painter.